calixtoccalangi/CNN-CIFAR10-COGS181-Project/README.md

 The next four tests will go back to my original CNN I used, and implement various changes.
 They include:

 1.)
 Varying layers

 2.)
-Different optimization methods (Adam v. stochastic gradient descent) 3.)
-Different pooling functions (average pooling, max pooling, stochastic pooling) 4.)
+Different optimization methods (Adam v. stochastic gradient descent)

+3.)
+Different pooling functions (average pooling, max pooling, stochastic pooling)

+4.)
 Different activation functions (ReLu, Sigmoid)

+My project involves the use of Python and several of its libraries (PyTorch, NumPy, Matplotlib).